python-ldap/python-ldap/Doc/bytes_mode.rst

     Text values returned from python-ldap are always ``unicode``.
     Text values supplied to python-ldap should be ``unicode``;
-    warnings are emitted when they are not.
+    warnings of type :class:`ldap.LDAPBytesWarning` are emitted when they are not. :class:`ldap.LDAPBytesWarning` is a subclass of :class:`BytesWarning`.

 Backwards-compatible behavior is not scheduled for removal until Python 2 itself reaches end of life.